 Specify ServerID of the P4TARGET server from which we are replicating.
 This is used to populate the 'ReplicatingFrom' field of the server spec.
 The value must be a valid ServerID.

-By default, this is determined dynamically by checking the ServerID of the master server.
-This option should be used if the target is something OTHER THAN the master.
+This option should be used if the target is something other than the master.
 For example, to create an HA replica of an edge server, you might specify something like '-f p4d_edge_syd'.